Amy Winehouse: Violence and legal difficulties

-In 2006, Winehouse admitted to punching a female fan in the face for criticising her having taken Blake Fielder-Civil as a husband.
-She then attacked her own spouse as he attempted to calm her down, kneeing him in the crotch.
+In 2006, Winehouse admitted to punching a female fan in the face for criticising her for having a relationship with then-boyfriend Blake Fielder-Civil.
+She then attacked Fielder-Civil as he attempted to calm her down, kneeing him in the crotch.

 In October 2007, Winehouse and Fielder-Civil were arrested in Bergen, Norway, for possession of seven grams of cannabis.
 The couple were later released and fined 3850 kroner (around £350).
 Winehouse first appealed the fines, but later dropped the appeal.

 On 26 April 2008, Winehouse was cautioned after she admitted to police she slapped a 38-year-old man in the face, a "common assault" offence, her first of two.
 She voluntarily turned herself in and was held overnight.
-Police said, at her arrival she was "in no fit state" to be interviewed.
+Police said that on her arrival, she was "in no fit state" to be interviewed.

 Ten days later, Winehouse was arrested on suspicion of possessing drugs after a video of her apparently smoking crack cocaine was passed to the police in January, but was released on bail a few hours later because they could not confirm, from the video, what she was smoking.
 The Crown Prosecution Service considered charging her, but cleared her when it could not establish that the substance in the video was a controlled drug.
-Some members of Parliament reacted negatively.
-Two London residents were subsequently charged with conspiracy to supply cocaine and ecstasy to Winehouse.
-One of the pair was sentenced to two years in prison on 13 December 2008, while the other received a two-year community order.
+Some members of Parliament criticised the decision not to bring charges.
+Two London residents were subsequently convicted of conspiracy to supply cocaine and ecstasy to Winehouse, leading to a two-year prison sentence for one, and a two-year community order.